-The programme is structured in three parts.
-The taught component of the programme is delivered over two parts, during the Autumn and Spring terms.
-In the Autumn term you will acquire core knowledge in the topics of fundamental importance to both structural engineering and data science, and will also undertake an elective module that may reflect your individual interests.
-In the Spring term the programme content is more applied, but you will still be exposed to compulsory modules related to mainstream structural engineering and data science.
-In the Spring term you will also complete your core data science focussed Design Project where you apply the data science techniques you have acquired to realistic structural engineering applications.
-Assessment of the taught modules is by examination and coursework of the content delivered during these terms.
+The programmes are structured in three parts.
+The taught component of the programme is delivered in two parts, during the Autumn and Spring terms.
+In the Autumn term you will acquire core knowledge in the topics of fundamental importance alongside some elective choices to reflect your chosen interests and in the Spring term the programme content is more applied with additional elective choices and shows how your core knowledge can be used to address structural engineering challenges and problems.
+Assessment is by examination and coursework of the content taught during these terms.
 All teaching takes place at the South Kensington campus.
 Examinations take place at the beginning of the Spring term and at the beginning of the Summer term.
-During the third part of the programme, throughout the Summer term, you will undertake your

-'design project' (either a detailed design project, or a research dissertation) and you will work on this over a period of 13 weeks, with submission normally at the end of August.
+Chosen during the spring term, during the third part of the programme, you will undertake your 'design project' (either a detailed design project, or a research dissertation) and you will work on this over a period of 13 weeks, with submission normally at the end of August.
 The design project is undertaken at Imperial and in some cases in collaboration with industry.
 It may be possible for projects to be carried out partly or wholly at an external organisation and requests will be considered on a case by case basis.
-Both options involve a significant component of research, and while your detailed design project or dissertation does not have to have a data science focus, it will be an excellent opportunity to apply the skills you have acquired over the taught elements of the programme.
 The full-time programme is taken over 12 months, with a single entry point per year at the beginning of October.
+The programme may be taken part-time, either over a period of two or three years.

 Throughout the programme there are many opportunities for you to work on your own as well as part of a team in group work; experiences which test your communication, leadership and interpersonal skills as well as your technical competence, time and project management skills.
-The programmes are pending accreditation by the Joint Board of Moderators (JBM).
+The programmes are accredited by the Joint Board of Moderators (JBM).